GCOM7140/r4ds-exercises/exercises/04-data-wrangling-exercises.md

 2. Bin `wind_gust` and calculate average `dep_delay` for each bin.
 3. Create a bar graph.

-What weather conditions make departure delays more likely?
+At what gust speeds are departure delays the longest on average?

 **Note:** This question is based on [13.4.6 \#4](http://r4ds.had.co.nz/relational-data.html#exercises-28).
 It is designed to strengthen your ability to merge and analyze relational data with [`inner_join()`](http://r4ds.had.co.nz/relational-data.html#inner-join) and [`summarize()`](http://r4ds.had.co.nz/transform.html#grouped-summaries-with-summarise).